History of Afghanistan: Barakzai dynasty and British influence

 came to the Afghan throne.
 During his reign (1880–1901), the British and Russians officially established the boundaries of what would become modern Afghanistan.
 The British retained effective control over Kabul's foreign affairs.
 Abdur Rahman's reforms of the army, legal system and structure of government gave Afghanistan a degree of unity and stability which it had not before known.
 This, however, came at the cost of strong centralisation, of harsh punishments for crime and corruption, and of a certain degree of international isolation.

+In order to retain a political grip on Afghanistan and its various affairs the Government of India at the time had paid off the Emirs of Afghanistan.
+An annual subsidy was provided to 18 lakh rupees from 1905-1919.
+In return nearly all of Afghan foreign policy was conducted through the government of India.

 Habibullah Khan, Abdur Rahman's son, came to the throne in 1901 and kept Afghanistan neutral during World War I, despite encouragement by Central Powers of anti-British feelings and of Afghan rebellion along the borders of India.
 His policy of neutrality was not universally popular within the country, and Habibullah was assassinated in 1919, possibly by family members opposed to British influence.
 His third son, Amanullah, regained control of Afghanistan's foreign policy after launching the Third Anglo-Afghan War (May to August 1919) with an attack on India.
 During the ensuing conflict the war-weary British relinquished their control over Afghan foreign affairs by signing the Treaty of Rawalpindi in August 1919.
 In commemoration of this event Afghans celebrate 19 August as their Independence Day.